Hybridization Number on Three Rooted Binary Trees is EPT: An Example of constructing a network from its description

 It is easily verified that we would have obtained the exact same signature had we chosen different nodes to add to $D_i$ in iterations where $\bar D_i$ contained more than one free node.

 \paragraph{Lemma~\ref{lem:network-from-description}: Expanding AAF components.}

 In our example, the only non-trivial AAF component to be expanded is the component $\set{a, e, \rho}$.
 This component has two non-root edges.
 Let $f_a$ be the parent edge of $a$, and let $f_e$ be the parent edge of $e$ in this component.
-In $\tilde H$, the node $H(\set{a, e, \rho})$ has four child edges: a red parent edge $e_1$ of $H(b)$, a red parent edge $e_2$ of $H(v_1) = H(v_2)$, a green-blue parent edge $e_3$ of $H(v_1) = H(v_2)$, and a blue parent edge $e_4$ of $H(v_4)$.
-Edges $e_1$ and $e_2$ attach to $f_a$ in the red tree and do not represent any edges in any other trees, so we add them to $E_{f_a}$.
-Edge $e_3$ attaches to $f_e$ in the green and the blue tree, so there is no conflict and we add it to $E_{f_e}$.
-Edge $e_4$ attaches to $f_e$ in the blue tree and does not represent any \leo{edge} in any other \leo{tree}, so we add it to $E_{f_e}$.
+In $\tilde H$, the node $H(\set{a, e, \rho})$ has four child edges: a red dashed parent edge $e_1$ of $H(b)$, a red dashed parent edge $e_2$ of $H(v_1) = H(v_2)$, a green-blue (dotted-solid) parent edge $e_3$ of $H(v_1) = H(v_2)$, and a blue solid parent edge $e_4$ of $H(v_4)$.
+Edges $e_1$ and $e_2$ attach to $f_a$ in the red dashed tree and do not represent any edges in any other trees, so we add them to $E_{f_a}$.
+Edge $e_3$ attaches to $f_e$ in the green dotted and the blue solid trees, so there is no conflict and we add it to $E_{f_e}$.
+Edge $e_4$ attaches to $f_e$ in the blue solid tree and does not represent any \leo{edge} in any other \leo{tree}, so we add it to $E_{f_e}$.